qscat/qscat/docs/source/manual/others/sample_workflow.rst

 #.
 Go to :guilabel:`Shoreline Change Tab`.

    In :guilabel:`General` section, select the created transect layer (note that after every cast the transects layer will be automatically selected here).
 You can optionally |checkbox| :guilabel:`Clip transects` if you want, this is only for visualization purposes and does not affect statistics.
-Choose where you want the summary reports to be saved in :guilabel:`Summary reports location` (see :ref:`summary_report`).
+Choose where you want the summary reports to be saved in :guilabel:`Summary reports location` (see :ref:`tab_summary_reports`).

    In :guilabel:`Transect-Shoreline Intersections`, leave |radiobutton| :guilabel:`Distance` and :guilabel:`Farthest` as is (see :ref:`tab_shoreline_change_tsi`).